Chris Heaton-Harris: Elections are 'never a waste of time and money'

 In that event, a poll could happen on 15 December and could cost about £6.5m, according to the NI Electoral Office.

-The BBC understands a group of DUP politicians are meeting the PM.

-The politicians meeting Liz Truss at No10 include Sir Jeffrey Donaldson, leader of the Democratic Unionist Party (DUP).

-The Northern Ireland Executive has not fully functioned since February, when DUP pulled its first minister out of office in protest over post-Brexit trade rules known as the Northern Ireland Protocol.
+The Northern Ireland Executive has not fully functioned since February, when the Democratic Unionist Party (DUP) pulled its first minister out of office in protest over the Northern Ireland Protocol.

-Chris Heaton-Harris said the potential election plans were a "down payment for democracy".

-Speaking to BBC News NI Mr Heaton-Harris said: "This is what we do in democracy and elections cost money, but it's not down to me, the people who can reform the executive are MLAs who were elected just under six months ago."
+Speaking to BBC News NI, Mr Heaton-Harris said: "This is what we do in democracy and elections cost money, but it's not down to me, the people who can reform the executive are MLAs who were elected just under six months ago."

 He denied that his repeated promises to hold the election if the deadline expires next week were a "bluff".